 Here are the answers to these timely questions:

-The companies recommended by Bank On Yourself Authorized Advisors are among the financially strongest life insurance groups in the world.
+The companies recommended by Bank On Yourself Professionals are among the financially strongest life insurance groups in the world.
 They are, in essence, owned by the policy owners, which lets them focus on the long-term best interests of the policy owners, rather then the short-term demands of Wall Street.

 Life insurance companies are strictly regulated and have four layers of protection: